-We’re in the midst of an economic crisis unlike few we’ve faced before.
-Driven by the sudden halt of economic activity due to the coronavirus outbreak, the economy has shed trillions of dollars in wealth and tens of millions of Americans are now out of work.
+We’re in the midst of an economic crisis, unlike anything we’ve faced before.
+Driven by a year-long pandemic and sudden halt of economic activity due to the coronavirus outbreak, the economy has shed trillions of dollars in wealth and tens of millions of Americans are now out of work.

-That pain is likely to be felt across the economy – from restaurant workers suddenly out of work to banks with significant holdings in volatile loan markets.
-In particular, the commercial mortgage market is at a high level of risk right now.
-Colony Capital Chairman Tom Barrack recently described it as “on the brink of collapse” and that without immediate action to address loan restructuring to weather the current crisis, there could be a catastrophic failure across the market.
+That pain is being felt across the economy – from restaurant workers suddenly out of work to banks with significant holdings in volatile loan markets.
+In particular, the commercial mortgage market is at a high level of risk.
+Colony Capital Chairman Tom Barrack described it as “on the brink of collapse” and that without immediate action to address loan restructuring to weather the current crisis, there could be a catastrophic failure across the market.

-The massive volume of debt held by the world’s banks is at significant risk, not just due to the likely severity of the current economic crisis, but also to the speed with which it is happening.
-The 2009 financial crisis that took down one of the world’s largest financial institutions and forced dozens more to seek bailouts from world governments took months.
-The March stock market crash took only a couple of weeks.
-Artificial intelligence is likely to play a major role in protecting against and responding to this crisis, enabling banks to implement debt restructuring efforts that will ultimately achieve better outcomes with more revenue, fewer calls and more satisfied customers due to higher first call resolution rates.
-Let’s take a closer look at how AI integrates into these solutions and what can be done to better evaluate these options.
+The massive volume of debt held by the world’s banks is at significant risk, not just due to the severity of the current economic crisis but also due to the speed with which it is accumulating.
+The 2009 financial crisis that took down one of the world’s largest financial institutions and forced dozens more to seek bailouts from world governments took months to formulate.
+The March 2020 stock market crash took just a couple of weeks.
+According to Goldman Sachs, the current state of non-performing loans, regardless of which part of the world you live in, is at a staggering level.
+Artificial intelligence is bound to play a major role in protecting against and responding to this unprecedented crisis.
+AI can enable banks to implement debt restructuring efforts that can, in turn, achieve better outcomes with increased revenue, better call success ratio, and increased number of satisfied customers due to a higher first call resolution rate.
+Let’s take a closer look at how AI integrates into these solutions and what can be done to better leverage these opportunities.

 The Role of AI in Preparing for Financial Havoc